ericgundrum/squidhall/docs/tutorial-content-module-files.md

 This naming scheme allows us to specify particular objects placed by the SquidSpace layout engine in a separate module file, so long as the placer function registers the object.
 If the placed 3D object will never need to be referred to later it is not necessary.

+## List of Placer Algorithms

+Every module files user 'placer algorithms' to put things into the space.
+Below is a list of all the available placer algorithms, although in actual practice for content you will mostly be using the ArtPlacer, TablePlacer and PlinthPlacer algorithms.

+Basic placer algorithms (mostly used for placing furniture):

+* Single - Places a single item at a specified position in the space

+* LinearSeries - Places a series of items in a row in the space, you can specify the direction the row goes and the number of items in the series

+* RectangleSeries - Places a series of items in a rectangle

+Squid hall-specific placer algorithms for furniture and world items (most require code changes to modify where things are placed):

+* LightPlacer - Puts lights in a predetermined position in the hall

+* BeamPlacer - Puts the beams in predetermined position in the hall ceiling

+* BannerPlacer - Puts the beams in predetermined position in the hall ceiling

+* CurtainPlacer - Puts the curtains in predetermined position around the hall

+* SquidPlacer - Puts the squid on the back of the hall

+* SignFullPlacer - Puts the large signs in predetermined positions around the hall

+* SignHalfPlacer - Puts the smaller signs in predetermined positions around the hall

+Squid hall-specific content placer algorithms for placing art and object content onto furniture (do not require code changes to use):

+* ArtPlacer - Places images on art panels

+* TablePlacer - Places images and objects on tables

+* PlinthPlacer - Places objects on plinths

-## ArtPlacer and TablePlacer Algorithms
+## ArtPlacer, TablePlacer and PlinthPlacer Algorithms

-The ArtPlacer and TablePlacer placer algorithms are very similar, but each is optimized for placing image frames on a specific 3D object type: ArtPlacer knows about art panels and places frames right to left and top to bottom, while TablePlacer knows about tables and places frames right to left and back to front.
+The ArtPlacer, TablePlacer and PlinthPlacer placer algorithms are very similar, but each is optimized for placing image frames or objects on a specific 3D object type: ArtPlacer knows about art panels and image frames and places frames right to left and top to bottom.
+TablePlacer knows about tables and places frames or 3D objects right to left and back to front.
+PlinthPlacer knows about plinths and can place one 3D object on a plinth.

-For both algorithms the frame size is specified as Width x Height (W/H).
+For ArtPlacer and TablePlacer algorithms the frame size is specified as Width x Height (W/H).
 The size should retain the proportions of the original image for best results.
 In general a width of 0.5 or less and a proportional height work best.

-For both algorithms the frame position is specified as X x Y (X/Y) using a 2D coordinate system to place the fames on the target 3D object.
+For ArtPlacer and TablePlacer algorithms the frame position is specified as X x Y (X/Y) using a 2D coordinate system to place the fames on the target 3D object.
 With the ArtPlacer the coordinates are vertical and the 0/0 point is the upper left corner.
 With the TablePlacer the coordinates are horizontal and the 0/0 point is a specified corner of the table.

 Note that sizes and positions are specified in 3D space units; which are approximately 1 meter per unit.
 The art panels are 1 unit high and 0.6 units wide.
 The tables are 0.9 units long and 0.375 units deep.